martindsouza/pres-apex-mobile/mobile-demo.md

   - [Testing Tools](#testing-tools)

+## Start

-Start by looking at the current app
+- Start by looking at the current app
+  - In Desktop
+  - In Mobile

 ## Inputs